funcool/promesa/doc/channels.md

 - Operators or channel helpers do not use vthreads internally so they can be used safelly on CLJS or JVM without virtual threads.

 ## Getting Started

-This documentation supposes you have some knowledge of core.async API.
+This documentation supposes you have a bit of knowledge of core.async API.

 #### Working with channels API